Hyukay/reverse_exchange/README.md

 * Credential authentication
 * Google authentication
 * Github authentication
-* Image upload using Cloudinary CDN
+* Image upload using IPFS
+* Attributes upload on IPFS
 * Client form validation and handling using react-hook-form
 * Server error handling using react-toast
-* Calendars with react-date-range
 * Page loading state
 * Page empty state
 * Listing / Buying system
 * Cancellation of purchases
 * Creation and deletion of property listings
 * Pricing calculation
-* Advanced search algorithm by category, date range, map location, number of guests, rooms and bathrooms
+* Advanced search algorithm by category, map location, rooms and bathrooms

-  * For example we will filter out properties that have a purchase in your desired date range
 * Favorites system
 * Shareable URL filters

-  * Lets say you select a category, location and date range, you will be able to share URL with a logged out friend in another browser and they will see the same results
 * How to write POST and DELETE routes in route handlers (app/api)
 * How to fetch data in server react components by directly accessing database (WITHOUT API! like Magic!)
 * How to handle files like error.tsx and loading.tsx which are new Next 13 templating files to unify loading and error handling